im-kulikov/helium/README.md

 - [Redis](https://github.com/go-helium/redis) - module for type-safe [Redis](https://github.com/go-redis/redis) client for Golang
 - Settings - based on [Viper](https://github.com/spf13/viper).
 A complete configuration solution for Go applications including 12-Factor apps.
 It is designed to work within an application, and can handle all types of configuration needs and formats
 - Web - [see more](#web-module)
-- Workers - are tools to run goroutines and do arbitrary work on a schedule along with a mechanism to safely stop each one.
-Based on [chapsuk/worker](https://github.com/chapsuk/worker)

 ### Defaults and preconfigure